 Digital lessons, when designed the right way, can be powerful in their ability to surface student thinking and spark interesting and productive discussions.
-To do this, they need to be flexible in their ability to celebrate student brilliance and social ensuring students feel connected to one another and you, the teacher.
+To do this, they need to be flexible in their ability to celebrate student brilliance and be social, ensuring students feel connected to one another and you, the teacher.

-We’ve partnered with Desmos to bring this vision to life with our complete library of Amps—social, collaborative lessons powered by Desmos technology.
+We’ve partnered with Desmos to bring this vision to life with our complete library of Amps — social, collaborative lessons powered by Desmos technology.

 Narrative in Amplify Math

-Makes math more approachable and engaging - Stories can make math easier to teach by helping create social moments, along with opportunities for class engagement, discovery, and cohesion.
+Make math more approachable and engaging - Stories can make math easier to teach by helping create social moments, along with opportunities for class engagement, discovery, and cohesion.
 Stories can also give math concepts more traction with students if deeply tied to a strong motive, history, narrative, or application.

-Makes math relevant - Retellings of important historical moments and vignettes featuring modern applications of math help students understand how math has relevance outside of the math classroom.
+Make math relevant - Retellings of important historical moments and vignettes featuring modern applications of math help students understand how math has relevance outside of the math classroom.

-Driving toward equity and highlighting diversity - Stories can create more opportunities to highlight diversity in the rich history of mathematics.
+Drive toward equity and highlighting diversity - Stories can create more opportunities to highlight diversity in the rich history of mathematics.
 They can make for more inclusive spaces where students see themselves in the context.

-See how our narratives and stories play out at the unit, sub-unit, and lesson levels within Amplify Math.
+Our narratives and stories play out at the unit, sub-unit, and lesson levels within Amplify Math.

 Helping our students develop a strong, healthy, and flexible math identity is crucial if we are to prepare the next generation of creative problem solvers.